 Similar to other emulators, it has save/load state for saving game progress with upto 20 slots.
 You can play with an externally attached wired controller or via Bluetooth.
 There is a cheats option given, as well as the ability to Fast Forward your game.

 Enough has been said about this marvellous emulator that emulates over 80 consoles, across different platforms.
+You will find it to be an amazing SNES emulator for your Android device.

 Talking about features, it has latency configuration, online multiplayer gameplay thanks Netplay, built-in input remapping, and controls customization.
 The list does not end there, it has a wide variety of menu themes to choose according to your liking.